Boeing wins $9.2 billion contract for new Air Force training jet

 Boeing teamed up with Sweden’s Saab AB (SAABb.ST) to develop a new plane for the competition, beating out Lockheed Martin Corp (LMT.N) and Leonardo DRS (LDOF.MI).

+The Air Force currently plans to purchase 351 of the jets and 46 simulators.
+Additional purchase options on the $9.2 billion contract, first reported by Reuters, could allow the Air Force to buy as many as 475 of the jets and 120 simulators.

-The Air Force plans to purchase 351 of the jets.
-The service expects the program to reach full operation in 2034.
+The service expects the first jets to be delivered in 2023 with the program to reach full operation in 2034.

 In its bid, Lockheed had offered a modified version of its T-50 training jet developed jointly with Korea Aerospace Industries Ltd (047810.KS) while Italy’s Leonardo DRS had offered the T-100, a modified version of the Italian aerospace company’s M-346.